-The following tables show the results of our water quality tests.
-We test the water frequently and have included all detected regulated contaminants, even in the smallest traces, in the tables below.
-These tables contain the name of each substance, the highest level allowed by regulation, the ideal goals for public health, the amount detected, the usual sources of such contamination, footnotes explaining our findings and a key to units of measurement.
+The BWL tests the water frequently and the following tables show the results of all detected contaminants. even in the smallest traces, in the tables below.
+These tables contain the name of each substance, the highest level allowed if regulated, the ideal goals for public health if established, the amount detected, the usual sources of such contamination, footnotes explaining our findings and a key to units of measurement.